Vendinois/JSON_Beef/README.md

 JSONDeserialize<Person>(rightJson, person); // return: Ok
 ```

+- Deserializing/Serializing struct types do not work well.
+The reason being with instantiating at runtime using reflection struct types.

 ## Todo
 - JSON String parsing:
   - Handle unescaped characters in strings as error.